 What Is the Difference Between a Dumpster Bag and a Dumpster?

-|Sizes:||One bag size available that holds 3 cubic yards of debris with a 3,300 pound weight limit.||Come in 10, 20, 30 and 40 cubic yard sizes, each with its own weight limit.|
+|Sizes:||One bag size available that holds 3 cubic yards of debris with a 3,300 pound weight limit.||Come in 10, 15, 20, 30 and 40 cubic yard sizes, each with its own weight limit.|

-|Dimensions:||8 feet long by 4 feet wide by 2.5 feet high.||Vary by size.
+|Dimensions:||8 feet long by 4 feet wide by 2.6 feet high.||Vary by size.
 Typically 8 feet wide, 10-20 feet long and 3.5-7 feet high.|

-|Pickup:||Pickup not offered in all locations where bags are sold.||Contact the rental company for pickup on or before the last day of your rental period.|
+|Pickup:||Dumpster bag pickup is not offered in all locations where bags are sold.
+If it’s in your area, you can call or schedule your pickup online.||Go online or call to schedule your pickup on or before the last day of your rental period.|

 Use this chart to compare cost estimates for each option in various situations.

 Here, you can see that a collapsible dumpster bag is a reasonable choice for small-scale cleanouts or minor home improvement projects with less than 10 cubic yards’ worth of debris.
 To compare, 3 cubic yards, the size of one dumpster bag, would fit about 30 gallon-sized trash bags.
 However, for any project with 10 cubic yards of debris or more, renting a roll off dumpster will almost always keep your costs lower.